Kirtley Scientific - John R. Kirtley

 Visiting Scholar (April-June 2006)

-Université Joseph Fourier, Grenoble, France, Professeur Étranger (March-May 1999)
+Université Joseph Fourier , Grenoble, France, Professeur Étranger (March-May 1999)

-University of Pennsylvania, Post-doctoral fellow and research assistant professor (1976-1978)
+University of Pennsylvania , Post-doctoral fellow, research assistant professor (1976-1978)

 Research Interests